 $36 per 2,500 square feet of impervious surface is a cheap compared to flood insurance or hundreds of thousands of dollars in property damage from a rain catastrophe like the one that hit Boulder in 2013, and these other places.
 The Grand Valley is not immune to such events.
 We’ve already had our share of flooding, enough to make us sit up, take notice, and start preparing for the day when we have to deal with an extreme rain deluge.

 So go ahead and pay the Drainage District’s new fee.
-Do it willingly, and be glad we have a Drainage District that’s looking out for us, because the Mesa County Commissioners and the Grand Junction Area Chamber sure aren’t, and they never have and likely never will.
+Do it willingly, and be glad we have a Drainage District that’s looking out for us, even if the Mesa County Commissioners and the Grand Junction Area Chamber aren’t, never have and likely never will.